Fiews/ChainlinkEthFailover/README.md

 # Chainlink ETH failover proxy

-**NOTE:** This is currently a beta release, and should only be using on test networks.
-A stable release will be tagged once it goes through sufficient testing.

 ## What does it do?

 Instead of relying on a single connection between your Chainlink node and an ETH node (your own or EaaS), you can use